spencermountain/efrt/README.md

 </script>
 ```

-the words you input need to be heavily normalized before-hand.
-Unicode will make it die.
+the words you input should be pretty-heavily normalized.
+Number-characters are not yet supported.
+Spaces and unicode are good.